 The Ferrata goes back up a height difference of 350 m and starts with a stretch of some aided rocks, ledges, gullies, short walls and rocky jumps of moderate difficulty that in about 30 minutes takes us to the first emergency shelter (the socalled "Eagle's Nest").
 In this section the cable is momentarily interrupted and in the case of inexperienced hikers a piece of rope could be useful to proceed roped with a partner eventually using also some nails available.
 This first section is composed of rocks, diagonal slabs and some vertical ridges.

 The second section of the via ferrata increases the verticality and the exposure although it does not follow the direct line of ascent but it follows a development horizontal and then diagonal by using the weak features of the rock to reach the second emergency shelter near the Forcella Dronero (3000 m) with the peculiarity of being obtained inside the rock.
 Along this stretch the bottom is not very stable in different sections, be careful not to move debris for those below.

-Next to the shelter an incredible ladder of about 150 pegs starts which will lead us to the end of the via ferrata going up the last 50 meters after a short stretch at the end of the ladder.
+Next to the shelter begins a incredible ladder of about 150 pegs which leads us to the end of the via ferrata going up the last 50 meters after a short stretch at the end of the ladder.
 You then reach the top of the Dronero (1h 30' from the start - 4h 30' total) with a view that sweeps over beautiful stretches of the Maritime Alps on both sides of the ridge.
 Ahead os us it is visible the nea cross of the Monte Oronaye.